 # 8 – Nobody’s Daughter

-The title track of the band’s most recent album, Nobody’s Daughter is a tragic and deeply personal song that sees Love lament her loneliness.
-Estranged from her parents, and her husband who died by suicide, Courtney Love has had a difficult life and this really comes out on this song, which is a pained and heated dirge, dripping with agony and torment.
+The title track of the band’s most recent album, Nobody’s Daughter, is a tragic and deeply personal song that sees Love lament her loneliness.
+Estranged from her parents and her husband, who died by suicide, Courtney Love has had a difficult life, and this comes out in this song, which is a pained and heated dirge dripping with agony and torment.

-Love asserts that she has learned to cope with hardships in her life because she has had no other choice.
-No one has been there for her and so she has realized she must become her own guardian and look out for herself.
-Love’s vocals are strained, deep and anguished on the track, which features venomous and visceral lyrics full of potent bitterness.
+Love asserts that she has learned to cope with hardships because she has no choice.
+No one has been there for her, so she has realized she must become her own guardian and look out for herself.
+Love’s vocals are strained, deep, and anguished on the track, which features venomous and visceral lyrics full of potent bitterness.

-Most of the song’s instrumental is broad and moody, the thick Led Zeppelin type guitars acting like a wall of sound that somehow manage to envelop and smother Love’s vocals.
-This is a clever choice, as it seems to echo the song’s claustrophobic and oppressive imagery, serving to give the listener a taste of what the lyrics describe.
+Most of the song’s instrumentals are broad and moody, the thick Led Zeppelin-type guitars acting like a wall of sound that somehow manages to envelop and smother Love’s vocals.
+This is a clever choice, as it seems to echo the song’s claustrophobic and oppressive imagery, giving the listener a taste of what the lyrics describe.

-Although much of the song focuses on Love’s negative feelings, there are glimmers of hope throughout the track, most notably during the second chorus in which Love asserts that, despite everything she’s been through, she is still standing strong.
-These slivers of optimism are easily lost in the rest of the song’s tidal wave of sorrow but anyone paying full attention will understand – and agree – that, after everything, Courtney Love will have the last laugh.
+Although much of the song focuses on Love’s negative feelings, there are glimmers of hope throughout the track, most notably during the second chorus in which Love asserts that she is still standing strong despite everything she’s been through.
+These slivers of optimism are easily lost in the rest of the song’s tidal wave of sorrow, but anyone paying full attention will understand – and agree – that, after everything, Courtney Love will have the last laugh.

 # 7 – Teenage Wh*re